 The recommended number of contact hours for this training course is 16.
-This includes exam preparation and short breaks.
-This number of hours does not include homework, logistics for exam preparation and lunch breaks.
+This includes group assignments, exam preparation and short breaks.
+This number of hours does not include homework, the exam session and lunch breaks.

 Indication study effort

 60 hours, depending on existing knowledge.